Digital Radio in the Republic of Ireland: Former National Multiplexes

-DAB Ireland Mux1 (RTE - 2006 to 2021)
+DAB Ireland Mux1 (RTÉ - 2006 to 2021)

-The first national public service multiplex operated on Block 12C (227.360 MHz) by RTE from just five transmitters: Three Rock Co.
-Dublin, Kippure Co.
-Wicklow, Clermont Carn Co.
-Louth, Spur Hill Cork, and Woodcock Hill Limerick.
+The first national public service multiplex operated on Block 12C (227.360 MHz) by RTÉ from just five transmitters: Three Rock, Co.
+Dublin; Kippure, Co.
+Wicklow; Clermont Carn, Co.
+Louth; Spur Hill, Cork; and Woodcock Hill, Limerick.
 Hence the service was only available in parts of Ireland.
-Its line-up has varied heavily since its launch - initially on 1 January 2006.
+Its line-up has varied considerably since its launch on 1 January 2006.
 All stations were provided by RTÉ.
 It carried the following stations: